azdavis/azdavis.net/posts/en/millet.md

 Millet supports the full grammar of Standard ML.
 In addition, Millet parses various "holes", like `_` and `...`.

-Though these "holes" are rejected in later stages of analysis, a programmer can use them as placeholders.
+Though these holes are rejected in later stages of analysis, a programmer can use them as placeholders.
 Millet even reports the inferred type of hole expressions in the error.

 ![Millet showing an error for an expression hole, noting its inferred type](/img/millet/8-exp-hole.png)